-Aside from a small rise in Kentucky in the latest week, COVID-19 hospitalizations are falling in all Fourth District states and in the United States as a whole.
+COVID-19 hospitalizations are falling in all Fourth District states and in the United States as a whole.
 This suggests that the latest surge may have plateaued.
+The strong decline in Pennsylvania is especially encouraging.

-Note: Data through May 2, 2021.
+Note: Data through May 9, 2021.
 Sources: FRBC calculations, the COVID Tracking Project at The Atlantic, BEA, and HHS.
-Between April 26 and May 2, the 7-day hospitalization rate fell in 34 states; this shows that the number of people who are severely ill with COVID-19 has begun to fall in much of the country.
+Between April 26 and May 2, the 7-day hospitalization rate fell in 36 states; this shows that the number of people who are severely ill with COVID-19 continued to fall in much of the country.

-COVID-19 Hospitalizations per Million People,
+COVID-19 Hospitalizations per Million People, 7-day moving average as of May 9, 2021

-Data for May 2, 2021, accessed on May 3, 2021.
+Data for May 9, 2021, accessed on May 10, 2021.
 Sources: FRBC calculations, the COVID Tracking Project at The Atlantic, BEA, and HHS.

-Note: The District of Columbia is in the bin with a hospitalization rate > 175.
+Note: The District of Columbia is in the bin with a hospitalization rate > 156.
 The color bins on this map are changed with each update to better represent the latest data.